-- Failure to implement safe isolation procedures;
+- Failure to implement safe systems of work, in particular, safe electrical isolation procedures;

 - Failure to ensure the effective management and supervision of health and safety.